-The Projects for Assistance in Transition from Homelessness (PATH) formula grant program was created by Congress to help localities and nonprofits provide flexible, community-based services to persons who are homeless (or at risk of homelessness) and have serious mental illnesses or who have a dual diagnosis of serious mental illness and substance abuse disorder.
-The program is designed to encourage the development of local solutions to the problem of homelessness among people who have serious mental illnesses.
-Aggressive community outreach, case management and housing assistance are core services in most PATH projects.
-Other important core services include referrals for primary health services, job training, and education services.
-The most recent program data indicate that 366 local agencies and/or counties used FY1999 PATH funding.
+The Projects for Assistance in Transition from Homelessness (PATH) formula grant program was created by Congress in 1990 to help localities and nonprofits provide flexible, community-based services to persons who are homeless (or at risk of homelessness) and have serious mental illnesses or who have a dual diagnosis of serious mental illness and substance abuse disorder.
+PATH is designed to encourage the development of local solutions to the problem of homelessness AND mental illnesses through strategies such as aggressive community outreach, case management and housing assistance.
+Other important core services include referrals for primary health services, job training, and education.